MDZHX/GhostRacer/README.md

 ## Introduction

 Ghost Racer a post-apocalyptic 2D driving/shooting game.
 Our hero drives the Ghost Racer north on the 405 freeway.
 Zombies roam around, and some are even driving taxi cabs.
-The few humans that are left wander aimlessly.
-And the souls of the recently deceased have convened on the 405 freeway, waiting for someone to free them.
+The few humans that are left wander aimlessly, and the souls of the recently deceased have convened on the 405 freeway, waiting for someone to free them.

 ## Gameplay